ryandaniels/ansible-role-iptables-docker-swarm/README.md

 # ansible-role-iptables_docker

-Add local firewall rules to server via iptables for Docker, and Docker Swarm.
+Add firewall rules to server via iptables, for Docker, and Docker Swarm.
 This will actually protect your Docker containers!
-This role exists because firewalld and Docker (and Docker Swarm) do not get along.
+This Ansible Role exists because firewalld and Docker (and Docker Swarm) do not get along.

-Works with Docker (and Docker Swarm).
-Also works with Docker Swarms undocumented use of encrypted overlay networks.
+Main problem being solved: When starting a container in Docker with a "published" port, you have no control and the port is exposed through your firewall.
+Even if you were using iptables, or another firewall on your server.
+Docker opens that "published" port to everyone, and bypasses your firewall.

-This was suppose to be a simple.
+This was suppose to be simple.
 Secure Docker with a firewall.
 But unfortuanately it is not.
 I've tried to keep this as simple as possible.

+Currently tested and working on CentOS/RHEL 7.

-Features
+## Features

+* Works with Docker, and Docker Swarm.
 * Secure by default.
-Once installed only Docker IPs can access all containers, and other OS processes that have open ports on the server(s).
+Once configured, only Docker IPs can access all containers, and all other OS processes that have open ports on the server.
-* You don't need to be an expert with iptables to use this.
+* Simple as possible.
+The less iptables rules, the faster performance will be.
+* Automatic.
+No manually adding ports to the firewall (if you use a trusted set of IPs)
-* Add "trusted" IPs that are allowed to communicate with Docker containers, and the other OS processes that have open ports.
+* Add "trusted" IPs that are allowed to communicate with all Docker containers, and all other OS processes that have open ports on the server.
-* Open specific Docker container port, or server process port to public (everyone).
+* Open specific Docker container ports, or the server's OS ports to the public (everyone).
 * Interfaces can also be specified.
 By default all interfaces are filtered (Secure by default).
-You could filter specific network interface(s) and allow all other interfaces.
+You could filter specific network interface(s) and allow all other interfaces (only specify an untrusted interface).
 * Everything done in "offline" mode.
 So there should be no issues with Docker when iptables rules are activated.
+* You don't need to be an expert with iptables to use this.
+* Works with Docker Swarm's undocumented use of encrypted overlay networks.

-This is using iptables as the firewall, and ipset to allow iptables to have a list of IPs that are allowed.
+This solution is using iptables as the firewall, and ipset to allow iptables to have a list of IPs that are allowed.

 iptables chains used, and how:
 INPUT, not flushed.
-Rule inserted at top to jump to custom chain.
+Rule inserted at top to jump to custom chain for OS related rules.
 DOCKER-USER, flushed.
-All Docker (and Docker Swarm related rules are here to block containers from being exposed to everyone by default.)
+All Docker (and Docker Swarm) related rules are here to block containers from being exposed to everyone by default.
+By default only the Docker server IPs are allowed.
 FILTERS, flushed.
-Custom chain for server's processes (that aren't Docker)
+Custom chain for server's processes (that aren't Docker).
+By default only the Docker server IPs are allowed.

 iptables manual: <http://ipset.netfilter.org/iptables.man.html>

+## Warnings

 **Note about IPs**: This is for IPv4 only.
 IPv6 has not been tested.
 It is safer if you disable IPv6 on your servers.